 Solar Thermal Heating

 These systems use the heat from the sun to warm up domestic water.
 The flat plate collectors are the cheapest option.
 They transfer heat from a flat metal sheet to the pipes placed underneath.
-The pipes run the heated water to a storage cylinder for use by the household.
+The pipes in a solar thermal panel run the heated water to a storage cylinder for use by the household.

 Solar PV Panels

 Solar panels can be installed on the roof of your house or garage.
 They gather light from the sum and the energy is then converted to electricity for domestic use.
 Any generated electricity which is not used, is transferred back to the grid or is stored in standalone batteries, depending if the solar system is connected to the grid or not.